 - Chicory Root

 Another way to lower high cholesterol levels is to get the liver to produce more bile.
-Increased bile stimulation will pull off some of the build-up of cholesterol in the body much like opening a faucet on a sink to lower overall pressure in a water system.
+Increased bile stimulation will pull off some of the build-up of cholesterol in the body much like opening a faucet on a sink to lower overall pressure will in a water system.
 On average, the colon will reabsorb half of the cholesterol secreted as bile.
 The rest becomes excrement.
 This mode of excretion is an important route of detoxification for the liver.
-Herbs that can stimulate the release of bile (called cholegogues) include:
+Herbs that can stimulate the release of bile (called cholagogues) include: